AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

 **Commits**: 738ab60 - 7cb6523

 **Goal:**
-Set floor (or create contracts) for registering IPs
+Create `IPAssetRegistry`.
+Create its proxy storage struct.
+Write the most independent functions, others will come later.

 **Background:**
 - Starting point is `IPAssetRegistry` because it is the entry point for registering IPs.
 - The `IPAssetRegistry` (and all registries) are UUPS upgradeable and have proxy storage struct for the registry variables.
 - The registration of an IP is the creation of an ERC-6551 (Token Bound Account) account for the NFT representing it.
 This is done through `IPAccountRegistry`.
-- Each account has a storage contract (will be implemented later)
+- Each account has an (`IPAccountStorage`) storage contract (will be implemented later).

 **Tasks:**
 - Create `IIPAccountRegistry` for creating token bound account for an IP